-300. The answer is b.
-(Tintinalli, pp 1434-1435.)
+338. The answer is b.
+(Tintinalli et al, pp 1434-1435.)
 The CSF analysis in this patient is consistent with a viral or atypical cause of meningitis.
 Although patients may have a mononuclear predominance and still have bacterial meningitis, viral causes should be considered.
 CSF should be sent for PCR analysis and empiric treatment initiated for herpes encephalitis.
-The mortality of meningoencephalitis due to herpes simplex virus (HSV) is exceptionally high if untreated.
+The mortality of meningoencephalitis caused by herpes simplex virus (HSV) is exceptionally high if untreated.

 Tuberculosis (TB) meningitis (a) should be considered in this undomiciled patient.
 Other risk factors for TB include immunocompromise and living in an endemic region.
-However, the patient is recently PPD and chest x-ray (CXR) negative, making this possibility less likely.
+However, the patient is recently PPD and chest x-ray negative, making this possibility less likely.
 In an immunocompromised patient PPD may be less reliable so a CSF acid fast stain and mycobacterial culture should still be sent.
 Fungal causes (c) of CNS pathology are also a diagnostic consideration but are less likely than viral causes.
 In this patient, fungal cultures are recommended in addition to CSF cryptococcal antigen.
-Bartonella sp. (d) and other rare causes of meningitis are not considered until other first and second tier analyses are conducted.
-Vancomycin (e) is used when methicillin resistant gram positive organisms are suspected.
-In patients who have been recently hospitalized, have repeated instrumentation, have been treated with antibiotics for other causes, or have reasons to seed their bloodstream with potentially resistant organisms (i.e., IV drug abuse), vancomycin should be administered.
+Bartonella sp. (d) and other rare causes of meningitis are not considered until other first- and second-tier analyses are conducted.
+When given simultaneously with (or before) the first dose of antibiotic, steroids (e) reduce the incidence of sensorineural hearing loss associated with bacterial meningitis in children.
+It also decreases the risk of an unfavorable outcome in adults with bacterial meningitis.